chadulous/PixelVision8wiki/API_Clamp.md

 # Clamp

-Limits a value between a minimum and maximum.
+The `Clamp()` API limits a value between a minimum and maximum integer.

 ## Usage